+We remark that while it is tempting to pass from the hard core model to $\R^d$ via a limit argument, this approach runs into technical difficulties.
+Recent work by \cite{FGKKP22,friedrich2022using} gives more careful randomized reductions to obtain polynomial-time sampling algorithms up to $\lambda<e/C_{\phi}$.
+Note that for a target sampling error of $\varepsilon$ (say in TV distance), the complexity of the algorithm of \cite{friedrich2022using} grows as $\poly(1/\epsilon)$ (Thm 1.3) while, as we will see, Continuum Glauber has complexity growing with $\log(1/\varepsilon)$.
+We avoid passing to the discrete setting and work directly with the natural continuous counterparts of the above and other relevant notions.

-\paragraph{Spectral Independence in Continuous Space.} To the best of our knowledge, SI has so far only been defined and used in the setting of discrete space.
+\paragraph{Spectral Independence in Continuous Space.} To the best of our knowledge, SI has so far only been defined and used in the setting of discrete spaces.
 In this paper, we provide rigorous extensions of the definitions and analysis techniques of spectral independence to continuous space.
 We hope that these provide a useful framework for proving rapid mixing results in continuous settings.
-To define spectral independence, we first need to introduce a generalization of the influence matrix.
+To define spectral independence, we first need a generalization of the influence matrix.